xmos/lib_i2s/doc/rst/lib_i2s.rst

 .. note::

-    A master-clock input is not required when operating as an I²S `target`
+    A master-clock input is not required when operating as an I²S `target`.

 ****************
 TDM fundamentals